SonarSource/sonar-iac/STARLARK.md

 execution runtime: it seems there is only one Cirrus cluster in Prod.
 To use major versions instead of @latest would imply developers have to migrate their pipeline to refer to the next version of the prerequisites to make their pipeline work again with the new changes applied to the Cirrus cluster.
-The same for 3rd party configurations: there is only one Repox, one Burgr, and one GitHub service that developers can use, they need to get the latest configuration available for each every time they execute their pipelines.
+The same for 3rd party configurations: there is only one Repox
+, and one GitHub service that developers can use, they need to get the latest configuration available for each every time they execute their pipelines.

 ![starlark-sharing.png](starlark-sharing.png)